scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Pre-Flight Tuning
 - A basic, intuitive input/feedback system is implemented
 - User input is validated
-- **Feedback** is provided to the user if invalid input is detected
+- Useful **feedback** is provided to the user if invalid input is detected

 ##### Launch
-- The stakeholder/s are able to maintain a safe distance from the rocket as the rocket is launched
+- The stakeholders are able to perform a succesful launch at a safe distance from the rocket
-- Manual ignition is featured to give stakeholder/s full control over the launch
+- Manual ignition is featured as the primary ignition method to assure the safety of the stakeholders
-- Launch critical features of the rocket are marked and stakeholder/s are able to identify these features intuitively as a result of the marking
+- Launch critical features are easily identified by stakeholders or by people who are unfamiliar with the rocket as a result of effective marking and labelling
-- Assembly of the rocket is easy, and takes no longer than **15 minutes** as required.
+- The rocket can be assembled by stakeholders in under **15 minutes**

 ##### Mid-Flight Diagnostics/Readings
-- Logged data is stored into the on-board SD card
-- Logged data is in a **readable format**
-- Data is logged at regular intervals to both the SD card and the base station to enable the stakeholders to easily analyse any part of the flight both in real time, and post flight
-- Logging occurs frequently enough to enable stakeholders to monitor the flight with precision
+- Stakeholders can easily read the logged data
+- Stakeholders manning the base station can make confident deductions about the flight as a result of a sufficient logging rate and format

 ##### Recoverability
-- A parachute system is implemented to enable the rocket to land safely
+- A parachute system is deployed to enable the rocket to land safely
 - GPS system is accurate to within **5m** of the rocket's landing site to enable project stakeholders to quickly locate the rocket upon landing

 ##### Post-Flight Diagnostics/Analysis
-- On-board SD card is easily accessible and retrievable from the rocket
+- Stakeholders are able to retrieve the on-board SD card without the need to fully disassemble the rocket
 - On-board SD card is intact at the end of the flight
 - Rocket disassembly takes no more than **15 minutes**